Roboy/ravestate/modules/ravestate_verbaliser/README.md

   - "I have no idea what you just saig."
   - "Sorry, I am only interested in dinosaurs."
 ```
-* Add this file to the Verbaliser
+* Adding this file to the Verbaliser:

 In this case the file is going to be located in a folder of important facts.
 However, the single file can similarly be added by itself.
 The folder is in the same path as the python file adding it.